 The new rules will create some headaches for self-managed super funds.
 For starters, SMSFs won’t be able to segregate assets between pension and accumulation accounts.

 SMSFs can, however, reset the cost base of assets that are reallocated from the retirement phase to the accumulation phase before July 1.
-The good news is that any tax-free capital gains can be locked in, with capital gains tax only payable on gains made after the reset.
+The good news is that any tax-Complimentary capital gains can be locked in, with capital gains tax only payable on gains made after the reset.
 The bad news is that capital losses can’t be carried forward, so it’s important to value all fund assets before the deadline.